-Now, blocking the blistering rays of the afternoon sun from our faces, stood one of these examples.
-Twenty years and the equivalent of 150 million U.S. dollars later, a fishery had been completed for the people of Turkana.
+That day, we witnessed one of these examples, as it blocked the blistering rays of afternoon sun from our faces.
+Twenty years and 150 million U.S. dollars later, a fishery had been completed for the people of Turkana.
 Its promise?
 To prevent the people of the region from ever facing starvation again.
 The reality?
 A tragic landmark of good intentions gone wrong.
 The people of Turkana, you see, do not eat fish.

 In his book, When Helping Hurts, Steve Corbett recounts an old African fable:

 Elephant and Mouse were best friends.
 One day Elephant said, “Mouse, let’s have a party!”
 Animals gathered from far and near.
 They ate.
 They drank.
 They sang.
 And they danced.
 And nobody celebrated more and danced harder than Elephant.
 After the party was over, Elephant exclaimed, “Mouse, did you ever go to a better party?
 What a blast!”
 But Mouse did not answer.
 “Mouse, where are you?”
 Elephant called.
 He looked around for his friend, and then shrank back in horror.
 There at Elephant’s feet lay Mouse.
 His little body was ground into the dirt.
 He had been smashed by the big feet of his exuberant friend, Elephant.

 Western missions and aid interventions, Corbett writes, are “like dancing with an Elephant.
 Elephant does not mean to do harm, but he [doesn’t] understand the effects he [is] having on Mouse.”

 Sadly, the example of the fishery in Turkana is a tangible manifestation of this fable.
 It seems that every year we hear horror stories of time and money poured into well-meaning aid interventions that fail to solve the problems they intended to, create damaging patterns of dependency or, worst of all, create bigger problems for their intended beneficiaries.

 World Relief Chooses a Different Path